edumserrano/csharp-functional/Docs/source/index.rst

 The |repo|_ started as a learning experience about functional programming concepts.
 The main trigger was a Pluralsight video from `Vladimir Khorikov <http://enterprisecraftsmanship.com/>`_ named `Applying Functional Principles in C# <https://app.pluralsight.com/library/courses/csharp-applying-functional-principles/table-of-contents>`_.

-After watching the video I immediatly tried to apply the concepts in one of my pet projects and I found that I wanted a bit more than the functionality described in the Pluralsight course.
+After watching the video I immediately tried to apply the concepts in one of my pet projects and I found that I wanted a bit more than the functionality described in the Pluralsight course.
 In the course the Result type that is described is capable of holding or not a value, so you have: Result or Result<T>.
 In both cases you have an error property which is of type string that you can chose to set to describe what went wrong.
 I felt that using a string to describe an error was not what I wanted in most cases.
 So all of this started because I wanted to create a Result monad which could have an error of any type.
 It turned out to be much more complex than I could have imagined...

-I higly advise you to watch that Pluralsight course as well as to read `Eric Lippert's series of blog posts on monads <https://ericlippert.com/category/monads/>`_.
+I highly advise you to watch that Pluralsight course as well as to read `Eric Lippert's series of blog posts on monads <https://ericlippert.com/category/monads/>`_.

 This documentation aims to provide enough instructions to successfully use the :ref:`NuGet packages <sln-structure>` as well as understanding the code in the repository.
 While reading it keep in mind that: